awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/how-it-works.md

 ### AWS IoT Greengrass Core software<a name="greengrass-core-software"></a>

 You can use the AWS IoT Greengrass Core software that runs on your edge devices to do the following:
 + Process data streams on the local device with automatic exports to the AWS Cloud\.
-For more information, see [Manage data streams on the AWS IoT Greengrass Core](manage-data-streams.md)\.
+For more information, see [Manage data streams on Greengrass core devices](manage-data-streams.md)\.
 + Support MQTT messaging between AWS IoT and components\.
 For more information, see [Publish/subscribe AWS IoT Core MQTT messages](ipc-iot-core-mqtt.md)\.
 + Interact with local devices that connect and communicate over MQTT\.
 For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.
 + Support local publish and subscribe messaging between components\.
 For more information, see [Publish/subscribe local messages](ipc-publish-subscribe.md)\.